 Add your car to the carsales Garage

 Adding your car and its odometer reading to your carsales Garage unlocks exclusive insights into your car’s resale value and predicted future value.
-Plus you will receive extra carsales member perks such as fuel discounts and tyre offers.
+Plus you will receive extra carsales member perks such as tyre offers.
 Find out more on becoming a carsales member here.